 The results suggested I had a borderline underactive thyroid.
-My doctor then suggested I take iodine supplements to prevent it becoming completely underactive.
+My doctor then suggested I take iodine supplements to prevent it from becoming completely underactive.
 However, he still insisted that I did not have a thyroid problem and that my symptoms were still due to an allergy/hay fever.

 What Is the Thyroid?

 The thyroid gland is a small, butterfly-shaped gland located in the front of your neck just below the larynx—pretty much at the base of the neck.
 It is a very important gland in the body that is responsible for regulating metabolism.
 The amount of thyroid hormone produced determines whether your metabolism is fast or slow.
 It is also involved in bone growth and muscle function as well as respiration, heart rate, mood regulation, and skin, hair, and nail health.

 Itchy, inflamed eyes

 Frequent bowel movements